Call for Abstracts

 All abstracts must be submitted by midnight on Friday 26th May using the Oxford Abstract System.
 You will need to create a login and upload your abstract.
 Please follow this link to the BLS Conference page click here

 What can I submit?

-Abstracts and posters may be submitted on:
+Abstracts for oral and poster presentations may be submitted on the following:

 - Best novice poster presentation

 - Best novice oral abstract presentation